-When you want to keep a safe copy of your DVD collections on Mac, hard drive, other storage, or burn another physical copy as a playback DVD, you may want to have an ISO image copy of a DVD.
-Holding exactly the 1:1 digital copy of DVD, creating ISO image from DVD disc is the first choice for sake of convenient and high quality DVD playback and storage.
+When you want to keep a safe copy of your DVD collections on Mac, PC, hard drive, other storage, or burn another physical copy as a playback DVD, you may want to have an ISO image copy of a DVD.
+Holding exactly the 1:1 digital copy of DVD, creating ISO image from DVD disc is the first choice for sake of convenient and high-quality DVD playback and storage.

-But how to rip a DVD to ISO image on Mac, especially when the DVDs are protected?
-There is a simple once-and-for-all solution with a solid DVD ripper for Mac that will easily make ISO files from DVD without quality loss.
+But how to rip a DVD to ISO image on Mac and Windows, especially when the DVDs are protected?
+There is a simple once-and-for-all solution with a solid DVD ISO ripper for Mac/PC that will easily make ISO files from DVD without quality loss.

-Part 1 - How to Create ISO from Protected DVD on Mac
+Part 1 - How to Create ISO from Protected DVDs on Mac & Windows

-To make ISO image from protected DVDs on macOS, you can't just rely on your Mac built-in apps.
-You will need a 3rd-party DVD to ISO converter for Mac to deal with the protections - MacX DVD Ripper Pro.
+To make ISO image from protected DVDs on macOS or Windows, you can't just rely on your computer's built-in apps.
+You will need a 3rd-party DVD to ISO creator to deal with the protections - MacX DVD Ripper Pro.
 It will:

-- Remove DVD copyright protections CSS, Region Code, UOPs or Sony ARccOS, Disney X-project protection, etc., and support old DVDs, TV shows, 99-titles, damaged discs, etc.
+- Create ISO from DVDs protected by CSS, Region Code, UOPs or Sony ARccOS, Disney X-project protection, etc., and support old DVDs, TV shows, 99-titles, damaged discs, etc.

 - Copy DVD to ISO image in 1:1 ratio with original 5.1 channels Dolby AC3/DTS audio.
 No quality loss.

 - 4 DVD backup modes to convert DVD to ISO image, MPG, MKV without quality loss.
 Also convert DVD to MP4, HEVC, MOV, H.264, MPEG4, WMV, iPhone, iPad, Apple TV, iMovie, QuickTime, and 350+ profiles.

 - Fast.
 Take less than 10 minutes to create an ISO image from a DVD on Mac with its Hardware Acceleration, Hyper-Threading, and Multi-Core CPU processing tech.

-How to Make ISO Image from Protected DVDs on Mac (Monterey)
+How to Make ISO Image from Protected DVDs on Mac/PC

-Step 1: Free download the ISO maker on Mac (macOS 12 Monterey and earlier.); for PC users, get the Windows version).
+Step 1: Free download the ISO maker on Mac (macOS Ventura and earlier); for PC users, get the Windows version.
 Insert the DVD you'd like to convert and run the DVD to ISO ripper.
 Click the Disc button to load the DVD info.